 Hiring Temporary Employees

-Effective January 1, 2021, the University of Colorado Boulder will be revising temporary employee hiring procedures in order to meet the requirements of the Colorado Equal Pay for Equal Work Act.
-These new regulations require that all openings, including temporary positions, are posted to our CU Boulder Job site with the salary rate or range, and are categorized to match similar positions on campus.
-To help navigate these new regulations, Campus HR will partner with departments to post and fill temporary vacancies, including options for hiring working retirees.
+Effective January 1, 2021, the University of Colorado Boulder revised temporary employee hiring procedures to meet the requirements of the Colorado Equal Pay for Equal Work Act (CEPEWA).
+All job openings, including temporary positions, are posted to our CU Boulder Job site with the salary rate or range and are categorized to match similar positions on campus.
+Campus HR will partner with departments to post and fill temporary vacancies, including options for hiring working retirees.
 Our experienced recruiters will work with you to identify the best option for filling your vacancy and how to structure the process to ensure compliance with state and federal regulations.
-Additional guidance will be added soon.

 As required by state personnel rules, Temporary Aide Classified appointments (P1A1XX) cannot exceed 9 months in a rolling 12-month period.
 The 12-month period is counted from the appointment start date.